IHE/RAD.IRA/input/pagecontent/rad-x6.md

 ##### 2:3.X6.4.1.2 Message Semantics

-This message is an HTTP POST request.
-The Sender is the User Agent.
-The Manager is the Origin Server.
+This message is a [FHIRcast Request Context Change](https://build.fhir.org/ig/HL7/fhircast-docs/2-6-RequestContextChange.html#request-context-change-body) request.
+The Sender is the FHIRcast Subscriber.
+The Manager is the FHIRcast Hub.

-The Sender shall send a HTTP POST request to the Receiver `hub.url`.

-The `Content-Type` of the request shall be `application/json`.

-The body of the request shall have the attributes according to [Section 2.6.1 Request Context Change body](https://build.fhir.org/ig/HL7/fhircast-docs/2-6-RequestContextChange.html#request-context-change-body).

 The `event.context` shall conform to [DiagnosticReport select Event](https://build.fhir.org/ig/HL7/fhircast-docs/3-6-4-diagnosticreport-select.html).

-The Sender shall include `event`.`context.versionId` of the last known version ID of the report context.
+The `event`.`context.versionId` shall be the newest version ID of the report context known to the Sender.

 The Sender shall include all selected resources in the event, including resources that were selected previously and remain selected for this event.